-Methods and materials for teaching music in the middle school, junior high, and senior high school vocal and instrumental programs.
-Prerequisites: EDU240; EDU241; EDU432; major or minor in music; admission to the education program; 2.50 GPA.
+Methods and materials for teaching music in the middle school, junior high, and high school vocal and instrumental programs.
+Prerequisites: EDU432; major or minor in music; admission to the education program; 2.50 GPA.

-EDU434 • Middle Level Education Practicum in Music
+EDU434 • Middle Level Education Practicum in Music (spring) 1 credit

 Classroom-based practicum in a music class of young adolescent learners.
 Emphasizes evaluation and application of concepts and strategies introduced in EDU433.
-Must be taken concurrently with EDU433.
-Prerequisites: EDU240; EDU241; EDU432; major or minor in music; 2.50 GPA.
+Corequisite: EDU433.
+Prerequisites: EDU432; major or minor in music; 2.50 GPA.